Sabrinahub1/Responsive-Portfolio/README.md

-# WK2hw This assignement displays information about who I am.
-My favorite color, where I am from and brief information about my family.
+# WK2hw This assignement displays information about myself, my hobbies, my family and some of my acheivements.